Skipping Day in Scarborough 2023

-Skipping Day in Scarborough 2022 is back this year after a break in 2021.
-So get ready to see crowds on the beach with ropes and pancake races in the street.
+Skipping Day in Scarborough 2023 takes place on Shrove Tuesday, February 21.
+The annual tradition has been going for more than 100 years.
+So get ready to see crowds on the town’s foreshore jumping ropes and pancake races in the highstreet.

 Like many childhood traditions, the origins of it were pretty fuzzy to me.
 So not knowing any different, I honestly assumed everyone in the country did the same.

 When I arrived at university I quickly earned the nickname Sandra Dee, as I was always dropping myself in it with “uncool” observations about life.
 So imagine my new friends’ delight when I innocently asked whether we’d be partaking in Skipping Day!